Department of War name change could cost as much as $125M: CBO

 - Legislatively, the change faces hurdles as Congress must formally approve the new name; legislation by Mike Lee, Rick Scott and Marsha Blackburn shortly after the order has stalled.

-Renaming the U.S. Department of Defense the Department of War could cost U.S. taxpayers as much as US$125 million depending on how broadly and quickly the change is made, according to an analysis released Wednesday from the Congressional Budget Office.
+WASHINGTON — Renaming the Department of Defense the Department of War could cost U.S. taxpayers as much as $125 million, depending on how broadly and quickly the change is made, according to a new analysis by the Congressional Budget Office.

 Coverage Details